stefanofa/awesome/TOPICS.md

 ## dark-theme

 *   [pacocoursey/next-themes](https://github.com/pacocoursey/next-themes) - Perfect Next.js dark mode in 2 lines of code.
 Support System preference and any other theme with no flashing

-## themes

-*   [pacocoursey/next-themes](https://github.com/pacocoursey/next-themes) - Perfect Next.js dark mode in 2 lines of code.
-Support System preference and any other theme with no flashing

-*   [Vendicated/Vencord](https://github.com/Vendicated/Vencord) - The cutest Discord modification

 ## postmark